-This bill would instead require a retailer to pay a fee to cover the reasonable regulatory costs of the department, not to exceed $600, for the issuance or renewal of a license to sell those tobacco products.
-The bill would require the Legislative Analyst, on or before December 1, 2027, and again on or before December 1, 2029, in collaboration with specified agencies, to prepare and submit reports to the Legislature on the adequacy of funding for the tobacco retailer licensing program and the rate of inspection of retailers.
+This bill would require the Legislative Analyst, on or before December 1, 2027, and again on or before December 1, 2029, in collaboration with specified agencies, to prepare and submit reports to the Legislature on the adequacy of funding for the cigarette and tobacco products retailer licensing program and the rate of inspection of cigarette and tobacco products retailers.
 The bill would repeal those reporting requirements on January 1, 2034.

 Chapter 849 of the Statutes of 2024 (AB 3218) revised the Cigarette and Tobacco Products Licensing Act of 2003 by, among other things, authorizing the department or a law enforcement agency to seize illegal flavored tobacco products or tobacco product flavor enhancers that a wholesaler or retailer possesses, stores, owns, or sold, as specified.
 Existing law further requires the department to impose on the wholesaler or retailer a specified civil penalty per individual package of flavored tobacco product or tobacco product flavor enhancer.
 Existing law defines "package" for purposes of the penalty provision applicable to retailers.